hyosung11/Launch-School/Courses/journal.md

    * I need and want to get back into study mode.

 12:19 I watched and annotated the videos from Miles on OOP and it was helpful.
 I'm ready to do a training session and then eat something.

+13:58 Before study session with Michael.

+14:45 Finished short study session with Michael.
+I'm close to ready for the written exam.